 - Disruption of the acid-alkaline balance.
 The importance of the acid-alkaline balance for staying healthy is often overlooked, but it is a vital component of excellent health.
 A person in good health has a pH of about 7.4.
 Refined white flour foods can cause this balance to tilt way out of whack to the acidic side.
 This can weaken the immune system, deplete our bodies of minerals, and disrupt our metabolism.

 - Depression.
 Yes, that’s correct.
 If all of the above problems associated with eating white flour products weren’t bad enough, add depression to this troublesome parade.
 Why?
 How in the world could this be?
 Here’s why.
 For centuries the digestive system has been referred to as “the second brain.”
 And modern research agrees.
-Because of digestive system has to work overtime in digesting white flour foods, insomnia and chronic fatigue may emerge, making it more challenging to stay optimistic and energetic.
+Because the digestive system has to work over time in digesting white flour foods, insomnia, and chronic fatigue may emerge, making it more challenging to stay optimistic and energetic.
 Who needs that?

 Most folks back then were not workout fanatics.
 They didn’t jog.
 They didn’t spend hours pumping iron at their local fitness center.